EDIorg/taxonomyCleanr/documentation/instructions.md

 ```

 Output to your working directory is the file taxonomicCoverage.xml which contains the taxonomic information in the EML format.
 The information of this file is incorporated into the EML for your dataset using the [`EMLassemblyline`](https://github.com/EDIorg/EMLassemblyline).

+## Step 8: Create EML metadata for your entire dataset and upload to EDI's respository

+Create EML metadata for your dataset using the [`EMLassemblyline`](https://github.com/EDIorg/EMLassemblyline).

 Once you've created the EML metadata for your dataset you can upload your data package (data + metadata) to the [Environmental Data Initiative repository](https://portal.edirepository.org/nis/home.jsp).
 Contact EDI to obtain a user account for the data portal at info@environmentaldatainitiative.org).